AlexTucas0701/simfoni/README.md

 3. Frontend:
     - **Querying search parameters**: Use the query parameters to specify the search criteria in the frontend router.
 For example, we have `http://localhost:3000/?keyword=tht&type=user`, where the `keyword` parameter represents the search term (e.g., "tht"), and the `type` parameter defines the search category (e.g., "user").
 These query parameters are extracted and passed to the backend service to execute the appropriate GitHub search based on the specified criteria.
     - **Persist storage of the cache using the local storage**: We use `redux-persist` to enable persistence of the cache in local storage.
 This ensures that cached data, such as GitHub search results, remains available across browser sessions, even after a page refresh or closing the browser.
 The `persistReducer` is applied to the cacheControlReducer, allowing the specific slice of state responsible for caching (`cached`) to be saved and rehydrated from local storage.

+## Future Plans for improvement of this application.
+First, when using the GitHub Search API, we encounter certain limits.
+Specifically, we can only retrieve the first 1000 items.
+Displaying all 1000 items at once on the frontend is not the best practice in terms of performance and user experience (UX).

+To improve this, it's recommended to implement pagination.
+When the user scrolls to the bottom of the page, we can send a request to the backend to fetch the next set of data.

+For this, we need a caching mechanism that stores search results based on the search parameters and the page number.
+This will also help optimize the API rate limit usage on the backend.

+Currently, GitHub provides response headers that show the rate limit status and pagination information.
+However, for pagination, the page details are provided via the URL.
+- Example 1:
+    ```
+    <https://api.github.com/search/users?q=alexandru&page=1>; rel="prev", <https://api.github.com/search/users?q=alexandru&page=3>; rel="next", <https://api.github.com/search/users?q=alexandru&page=34>; rel="last", <https://api.github.com/search/users?q=alexandru&page=1>; rel="first"
+    ```
+- Example 2:
+    ```
+    <https://api.github.com/search/users?page=1&q=alexandru>; rel="prev", <https://api.github.com/search/users?page=3&q=alexandru>; rel="next", <https://api.github.com/search/users?page=34&q=alexandru>; rel="last", <https://api.github.com/search/users?page=1&q=alexandru>; rel="first"
+    ```
+As you can see, there isn't consistency in the order of the query parameters.
+Therefore, we should parse the query parameters to use them as the cache key.

+By implementing this caching mechanism based on page numbers, we can enhance both performance and UX.
+However, caching solely based on the page number isn't flexible when dealing with varying page sizes, so we need to account for page size as well.